HTTP API Page¶

 This page shows you how to use Jexus Manager HTTP API page to review IIS/IIS Express HTTPS bindings.

-If you have ever opened IIS 7+ configuration file (aka applicationHost.config), you probably know that an HTTPS binding of a site looks like below,
+Such mappings are usually created by IIS when you create HTTPS site bindings.
+If you have opened IIS 7+ configuration file (aka applicationHost.config) ever, you probably know that an HTTPS binding of a site looks like below,

 <site name=”php” id=”8″> <bindings> <binding bindingInformation=”*:58000:localhost” protocol=”http” /> <binding bindingInformation=”*:44300:localhost” protocol=”https” /> <binding bindingInformation=”*:4431:localhost” protocol=”https” /> <binding bindingInformation=”*:4431:lextudio.com” protocol=”https” /> </bindings> <application path=”/” applicationPool=”32bit”> <virtualDirectory path=”/” physicalPath=”e:\test” /> </application> </site>

-It is rather strange that no certificate information is available here, while in Jexus Manager we can see the certificate selected for each bindings,
+It might look strange that no certificate information is available here, while in Jexus Manager we can see the certificate selected for each bindings,

-0.0.0.0:44300).
-Windows stores the certificate information in a private storage for http.sys to read, which can be
+stores the certificate information in a private storage for http.sys to read,

 netsh http show sslcert.